razerx100/Kronos/README.md

 2: make (For building on Linux).\
 3: Visual Studio 2019 (For building on Windows).

+# External Libraries
+1: spdlog.\
+2: Dear ImGui

 # Instructions
 First clone the repository.
-Then initialize the git submodules.
 Now follow either of the steps below.

 ### Windows
 Run the Setup.bat to setup the cmake project.
 Visual Studio's solution file will be generated in the build directory.
 The project can then be opened as either a solution or a cmake project in Visual Studio.